Juink4i/ip/docs/README.md

-## Jkbot User Guide
+## nailongbot User Guide

-Jkbot is a simple task manager chatbot.
+nailongbot is a simple task manager chatbot.
 It helps you keep track of your tasks via commands typed into the app.

 This guide covers installation, basic usage, and all available features with examples and expected outputs.

 ### Quick start

 - Ensure you have Java 17 installed.
-- Download the release JAR (`ip.jar` or `Jkbot.jar`).
+- Download the release JAR (`ip.jar` or `nailongbot.jar`).
 - Run from a terminal in the JAR directory:

 ```bash